 Lucky Bay is a working port and small craft, less than 20m in length, entering or using the harbour should exercise caution at all times.
-Vessels more than 20m in length must first obtain permission from the PMO (VHF12) before entering or departing the harbour.
+Vessels more than 20m in length must first obtain permission from the PM (VHF12) before entering or departing the harbour.

 8.5.
-ACCESS TO VESSELS
+Access to Vessels

 It is important that all reasonable and practical safety measures be in place for safe access to protect workers and others from injury.
 It is the responsibility of the master of the vessel to ensure that people boarding and embarking a moored vessel can do so safely.

 Risk Management strategies that the master should consider include:

-- Ensure vessel's safety management system addresses safe access for workers and others boarding your vessel when moored - conduct and review safety inductions for all workers and visitors so they are aware of the restrictions for entering or exiting the vessel - ensure crew are clear about what they need to do-if there is no safe access, do not proceed (report any issues related to safe access) - limit movement of workers during adverse weather conditions - provide well-lit areas for safe access at night - place platforms or gangways firmly and clear of the wharf edge or other potential hazards.
+- # Ensure vessel's safety management system addresses safe access for workers and others boarding vour vessel when moored - conduct and review safety inductions for all workers and visitors so they are aware of the restrictions for entering or exiting the vessel - ensure crew are clear about what they need to do-if there is no safe access, do not proceed (report any issues related to safe access) - # limit movement of workers during adverse weather conditions - provide well-lit areas for safe access at night - place platforms or gangways firmly and clear of the wharf edge or other potential hazards.

 8.6.
-ALCOHOL & DRUGS
+Alcohol and Drugs

 T-Ports has a zero-tolerance policy towards alcohol and drugs.
 Any person found to be under the influence of alcohol or drugs (including prescription drugs for which permission has not been received to be allowed on T-Ports property) will be evicted immediately.
-Such eviction may ultimately lead to termination of employment.
+Such eviction may ultimately lead to termination of employment or a ban from site for non T-Ports personnel.

 8.7.
-PORT SERVICES
+Port Services